 In my walks I passed more than once over the grassy plain, bounded by deep valleys, on which Longwood stands.
 Viewed from a short distance, it appears like a respectable gentleman's country-seat.
-In front there are a few cultivated fields, and beyond them the smooth hill of coloured rocks called the Flagstaff, and the rugged square black mass of the Barn.
+In front there are a few cultivated fields, and beyond them the smooth hill of colored rocks called the Flagstaff, and the rugged square black mass of the Barn.
 On the whole the view was rather bleak and uninteresting.
 The only inconvenience I suffered during my walks was from the impetuous winds.
-One day I noticed a curious circumstance: standing on the edge of a plain, terminated by a great cliff of about a thousand feet in depth, I saw at the distance of a few yards right to windward some tern, struggling against a very strong breeze, whilst, where I stood, the air was quite calm.

-of dung-feeding beetles which occur so abundantly in Europe.
-I observed only an Oryctes (the insects of this genus in Europe generally feed on decayed vegetable matter) and two species of Phanæus, common in such situations.
-On the opposite side of the Cordillera in Chiloe another species of Phanæus is exceedingly abundant, and it buries the dung of the cattle in large earthen balls beneath the ground.
+One day I noticed a curious circumstance: standing on the edge of a plain, terminated by a great cliff of about a thousand feet in depth, I saw, at the distance on decayed vegetable matter) and two species of Phanæus, common in such situations.
+On the opposite side of the Cordillera in Chiloe, another species of Phanæus is exceedingly abundant, and it buries the dung of the cattle in large earthen balls beneath the ground.
 There is reason to believe that the genus Phanæus, before the introduction of cattle, acted as scavengers to man.
-In Europe, beetles, which find support in the matter which has already contributed towards the life of other and larger animals, are so numerous that there must be considerably more than one hundred different species. sidering this, and observing what a quantity of food of this kind is lost on the plains of La Plata, I imagined I saw an instance where man had disturbed that chain by which so many animals are linked together in their native country.
+In Europe, beetles, which find support in the matter which has already contributed toward the life of other and larger animals, are so numerous that there must be considerably more than one hundred different species.
+Considering this, and observing what a quantity of food of this kind is lost on the plains of La Plata, I imagined I saw an instance where man had disturbed that chain, by which so many animals are linked together in their native country.
 In Van Diemen's Land, however, I found four species of Onthophagus, two of Aphodius, and one of a third genus, very abundant under the dung of cows; yet these latter animals had been then introduced only thirty-three years.
-Previously to that time, the Kangaroo and some other small animals were the only quadrupeds; and their dung is of a very different quality from that of their successors introduced by man.
+Previously to that time the Kangaroo and some other small animals were the only quadrupeds; and their dung is of a very different quality from that of their successors introduced by man.
 In England the greater number of stercovorous beetles are confined in their appetites; that is, they do not depend indifferently on any quadruped for the means of subsistence.
-The change, therefore, in habits, which must have taken place in Van Diemen's Land, is highly remarkable.
+The change, therefore, in habits which must have taken place in Van Diemen's Land is highly remarkable.
 I am indebted to the Rev. F. W. Hope, who, I hope, will permit me to call him my master in Entomology, for giving me the names of the foregoing insects.

-Approaching close to the brink, where the current seemed to be deflected upwards from the face of the cliff, I stretched out my arm, and immediately felt the full force of the wind; an invisible barrier, two yards in width, separated perfectly calm air from a strong blast.
+of a few yards right to windward, some tern struggling against a very strong breeze, while, where I stood, the air was quite calm.
+Approaching close to the brink, where the current seemed to be deflected upward from the face of the cliff, I stretched out my arm, and immediately felt the full force of the wind: an invisible barrier, two yards in width, separated perfectly calm air from a strong blast.

-I so much enjoyed my rambles among the rocks and mountains of St. Helena, that I felt almost sorry on the morning of the 14th to descend to the town.
-Before noon I was on board, and the Beagle made sail.
+I so much enjoyed my rambles among the rocks and mountains of St. Helena that I felt almost sorry on the morning of the 14th to descend to the town.
+Before noon

+I was on board, and the "Beagle" made sail.